IsacPasianotto/Parallel-Programming-HPC/mat-mat-mul/README.md

 ```
 The provided [`sbatcher.sh`](./sbatcher.sh) script can be used as example to write a SLURM script to run the code on your available cluster.
 It was used to run the code on the [Leonardo cluster](https://leonardo-supercomputer.cineca.eu/).

+***Remark***: For how the code is implemented, the more convenient way to allocate resource is:

+- In the case of *naive* and *BLAS* implementation:
+  - 1 process per node
+  - asking as many cores as the number of GPUs in the node (they are going to be used to spread omp threads)
+- In case of *CUDA* implementation:
+  - `<n_gpu_per_node>` processes per node
+  - giving <total_core % n_gpu_per_node> cores to each process
+  - asking the entire amount of GPUs in the node
+  - In this way every process will have a GPU to work with.

 [//]: # ()